Joe Ferguson

 Joseph Carlton Ferguson Jr. (born April 23, 1950) is an American former professional football player who was a quarterback for 17 seasons in the National Football League (NFL), primarily with the Buffalo Bills.
 He played college football for the Arkansas Razorbacks and was selected by the Bills in the third round of the 1973 NFL draft.

 Early life

 Ferguson played high school football in Shreveport, Louisiana, for Woodlawn High School.
 He guided the Knights to the Louisiana High School Athletic Association Class AAA (the top classification at the time) state championship in 1968.
 Ferguson succeeded Terry Bradshaw as Woodlawn's starting quarterback.

 Ferguson played college football at the University of Arkansas, where he held the school's single game record for most completions until broken in 2012 (31 against Texas A&M in 1971).
+He was the MVP of the 1971 Liberty Bowl.